 📆 Wednesday, August 12th 📆

-We’ll be chatting with Kiki Saintonge (@kikisaintonge), the product manager of React Native for Windows + macOS.
-We’ll ask React Native for Windows + macOS even is, why you’d want to use it, and why Microsoft would be working on React Native for macOS—because, I mean, I want to know.
+In this episode we talked with Kiki Saintonge (@kikisaintonge), the product manager of React Native for Windows + macOS.
+We asked what React Native for Windows + macOS even is, why you’d want to use it, and why Microsoft would be working on React Native for macOS.

 In this episode we asked Zain Sajjad (@zsajjad93) to show us Flipper, a React Native debugging tool that couldn’t possibly be bad because its logo is a dolphin.
 Shannon Hicks (@iotashan) joined us because he’s good at React Native, and having a person good at React Native is just good life advice in general.